JacobChengZhang/Gobang/README.md

-# Gobang
+# Gomoku

-Gobang implemented by Java using JavaFX.
+Gomoku implemented by Java using JavaFX.